ksu-cs-textbooks/intro-python-v2/content/z-homeworks/01-calculator/a-interest-calculator.md

 ### 4. Spending Output

 Finally, the program should then compute the number of years that the user will be able to spend that amount while in retirement, and the amount left over, and print that to the terminal.
-Continuing the example above, this function would create this possible output:
+Continuing the example above, this code would create this possible output:

 ```tex
 You will be able to spend $1000.00 per year for 6 years.